 - A description that spells out at least one more benefit.
 Your description might also demonstrate why yours is the best business to deliver the stated benefits.

-There is one caveat to all this.
+There’s one caveat to all this.
 The fact that it’s so easy to boost or promote a post can lead some people to get a bit lazy, which can result in sub-optimal posts and ads that don’t give the best return on investment.
-So if you choose to turn existing posts into paid ads, be sure each post is as good as possible before you pay to boost or promote it.
+So, if you choose to turn existing posts into paid ads, be sure each post is as good as possible before you pay to boost or promote it.

 Other things you need to know about social media promotion